JanB100/doc_simp/README.md

 # doc_simp

-This branch contains code and resources for the paper Plan-Guided Simplification of Biomedical Documents.
+This branch contains code and resources for the chapter Plan-Guided Simplification of Biomedical Documents.
 It is based on the main branch, which is in turn based on this [repository](https://github.com/liamcripwell/plan_simp).

 We changed the original code by implementing support for the merge operator and a two-stage classifier approach.
 We also provide our code for aligning and preprocessing the data, along with the updated Cochrane corpus, the resulting alignments and the preprocessed Cochrane-auto datasets.
 Moreover, we provide detailed documentation on how to train and evaluate each model below.